glistermelon/GD-SaveFileFixer/README.md

 ## Credits and legality

 Thanks to WEGFan because this would not exist without his GitHub repo.
-I dont see any license on his GitHub repo, but I credit he anyways, even if its not needed.
+I dont see any license on his GitHub repo, but I credit him anyways, even if its not needed.
 Note that **this is an entire rewrite**, actually what was **reused from WEGFan's code** is actually **one single line of code**.
 And some sentances of the README.md file.
 But that's all.
 Edit: It seems like WEGFan has seen this repo, since he made a modification in his GitHub repo to redirect users from his archived repo to mine!
 Just thanks bro, I think I can license the software without having problems with him. (it's the first time a known gd coder does that so thx)